Sanisule99/ml-tools-for-pathology/tutorials/Learning Series 10/README.md

-# Learning Series #10 — Survival Analysis Meets Pathology AI
+# Learning Series #10 — Survival Analysis Meets Biomedical Informatics

 **Goal:** Show how image-derived features (or any embeddings) can be linked to outcomes using Kaplan–Meier curves and Cox proportional hazards.